fact-project/shifthelper/docs/convince_us.md

 ## 24.07.
 Remove unnecessary fallback calls:

-Under certain conditions acknowledged calls were not being removed form the list and thus the fallback was called unnecessaringly.
+Under certain conditions acknowledged alerts were not being removed form the alert list and thus the fallback was called unnecessaringly.

-At the same moment, a more sever bug was found an removed.
+At the same moment, a more severe bug was found an removed.
 In case the call to the shifter threw an exception, the fallback was not called.
 An exception was raised, because the number to be called was an international number from a country our Twilio contract was (for security reasons) not allowed to make calls to.
 Now we may make calls to the whole world.
+This bug was found using the test call during startup.
+Making test calls is a part of the startup checklist.

 ## 17.07.
 Fix cache misses